Start a Business in France

 Startup Ecosystem: Funding, Accelerators and Coworking in France

-France's startup ecosystem is lively, with a strong network of accelerators and coworking spaces.
+France's startup ecosystem is vibrant, with a strong network of accelerators and coworking spaces.
 Station F in Paris is the world's largest startup campus, offering resources and mentorship for entrepreneurs.
 Lyon's H7 is a hub for digital innovation, while Marseille's The Camp focuses on sustainable development.
+Station F in Paris is the world's largest startup campus ā housing 1,000+ startups, 30+ accelerators, and direct access to top European VCs.
+BPI France provides government-backed loans and equity for qualifying French startups.

 Funding options include venture capital, angel investors, and government grants.
 BPI France provides financial support for startups, with a focus on innovation and technology.France offers specific grants for female entrepreneurs, promoting diversity in the business scene.Recent updates in 2026 include increased funding for startups in green technology and digital transformation, reflecting France's commitment to sustainability.